Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Introduction

 The paper is organized as follows.
-In \cref{sec:dataandmethods} we present the data used for this study and the two definitions of heat waves we use.
-In \cref{sec:AMV-sm-typical} we compare the effects of the AMV and of soil moisture on heat waves with return times of a few years.
-In \cref{sec:AMV-sm_rare} we introduce a methodology to study rare events with return times of a few decades and we assess which driver, between the AMV and spring soil moisture, has the strongest influence on these rare heat waves.
-We summarise our findings in \cref{sec:SummaryOfResults} and discuss them in a broader perspective in \cref{sec:discussion}.
+In \cref{sec:dataandmethods}, we present the data used for this study and the two definitions of heat waves that we use.
+In \cref{sec:AMV-sm-typical}, we compare the effects of the AMV and spring soil moisture on heat waves with return times of a few years.
+In \cref{sec:AMV-sm_rare}, we introduce a methodology to study rarer events with return times of a few decades and assess which driver, between the AMV and spring soil moisture, has the strongest influence on these rare heat waves.
+We summarize our findings in \cref{sec:SummaryOfResults} and discuss them in a broader perspective in \cref{sec:discussion}.